 Øredev 2012 - Day 1

 I am happy to once again attend Øredev in Malmö, Sweden.
-Three days with great speakers and nice friends is just what is needed in the dark, Swedish November.
+Three days with great talks and nice friends is just what is needed in the dark, Swedish November.

 David Rowan – Software won…now what?

 David Rowan is the editor of Wired Magazine.
-We didn’t catch his first topic, but as we arrived from the airport, he talked about using open data to fight corruption with transparency in places like Bangalore.
+We didn’t catch the beginning, as we arrived from the airport, where he talked of using open data to fight corruption with transparency in places like Bangalore.

-David mentioned how Random Hacks of Kindness can solve real world and listed some areas where developers can disrupt, like education (Khan Academy, Udacity, girl dev initiatives etc.), government (real life bug reports, parking apps, Code for America etc.) and health.
+David mentioned how Random Hacks of Kindness can solve real world problems and then listed some areas where developers can disrupt, like education (Khan Academy, Udacity, girl dev initiatives etc.), government (real-life bug reports, parking apps, Code for America etc.) and health.

-He then showed a video of the Dragon Project and told us to, in order to be real rebels, have a healthy disregard for the impossible, to not back out if something we try prove not to work and that we should move fast and break things.
-Cliché bonanza deluxe.
+David then showed a video of the Dragon Project and said that real rebels should have a healthy disregard for the impossible, not back out if something proves not to work and that we should move fast and break things.

 Glenn Block – Hypermedia and ASP.NET Web API

-I really like Glenn Block and found this hypermedia session very interesting, where he demonstrated ASP.NET Web API and what hypermedia is all about.
+I really like Glenn Block and found this hypermedia talk very interesting, where he showed ASP.NET Web API and what hypermedia is all about.

-Hypermedia is embedded links in HTTP responses (which should used as app state transitions) and is used to provide instructional, link-oriented api:s that can educate the client and provide links to actions that can be performed on given model.
+Hypermedia is embedded links in HTTP responses (can be used as app state transitions) that is used to provide instructional, link-oriented api:s that can educate the client and link to actions that can be performed on given model.

 Hypermedia was initially used by web browsers, but this has changed.
-Since it can provide many ways for the client to interact with the model, hypermedia api:s are much more transparent and obvious than traditional api:s that only serve data.
+Since it can provide many ways for the client to interact with the model, hypermedia APIs are more transparent and obvious than traditional APIs that only serve data.

 Glenn finished off with demonstrating Collection+JSON, REST Agents, templates etc. This was a very interesting session that I recommend that you check out.